Clinical-Genomics/cg/DEPLOYMENT.md

     1.`up`
     1. `bash update-cg-prod.sh`
     1. make sure that installation was successful
 1. Take a screenshot and post as a comment on the PR.
-Screenshot should include environment and that it succeded
+Screenshot should include environment and that it succeeded